 What is your role within NSC?

-Providing overnight monitoring and protection of both our Stadium and Practice Facility by controlling access, monitoring activities through cameras and patrols, adjusting lighting and access for private events and maintaining multiple facility systems for example Fire Protection.
+Providing overnight monitoring and protection of both our Stadium and Training Facility by controlling access, monitoring activities through cameras and patrols, adjusting lighting and access for private events and maintaining multiple facility systems, for example, Fire Protection.

 Talk to us about your career path.
 Where did you start and what led you here?